Why I voted for Trump (after crying when he was elected last time)

 But over, over, and over again what I was told was: “You’re a terrible person.
 You’re killing people.
 You’re not welcome here, or anywhere.
 You’re going to die!”

-It’s easy to forget how significant this was, because in 2022 it was like all of a sudden everyone decided, Covid isn’t bad anymore, and it doesn’t matter if you’re not vaccinated! (also, nevermind the Wuhan lab and Fauci and other “conspiracies” that turned out to be true, let’s just brush all that under the rug).
+It’s easy to forget how significant this was, because in 2022 it was like all of a sudden everyone decided, nevermind, Covid isn’t bad anymore, and it doesn’t matter if you’re not vaccinated! (also, nevermind the Wuhan lab and Fauci and other “conspiracies” that turned out to be true, let’s just brush all that under the rug).

 But it was so significant that when my husband and I happened upon an anti-mandate protest in early 2022, it was the first time I had been in a crowd in so long, let alone surrounded by people that didn’t think I was a horrible human being, that I couldn’t stop crying.